Evelyn Montgomery MBACP MBPsS Counsellor and Coach

 People come to therapy for many reasons.
 For some a sudden loss or trauma may have made coping difficult.
 Others may want to gain more insight into themselves to change their patterns.
 And some experience personal, emotional or relationship difficulties which they would like to understand.
 Sometimes we just don’t know what's wrong but need to talk to someone to work out what’s going on.
 Whatever your reasons, research has shown that speaking to a supportive professional can be very helpful.

 Together we will decide whether a brief intervention for a current life crisis or longer term therapy will be the most helpful for you.

 I work from a private location near Tidworth, about 10 minutes from Andover or Stockbridge in Hampshire.
 Public transportation and free parking are available.

 I have been a practising therapist for ten years working in a variety of settings, in long and short term therapy, including the NHS, the University of Surrey, Grayshott Medical Spa and in private practice.

 I have worked with a range of personal issues and have over 1,000 hours practice experience.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and work within their ethical framework for good practice.
 I am also a member of the British Psychological Society.

-My area of special interest is Nutritional Psychology which looks at how diet and supplements fuel your brain and help improve your mood naturally.
+My areas of special interest are Relationships, Anxiety, Trauma, Burnout and Nutritional Psychology (which looks at how diet and supplements fuel your brain and help improve your mood naturally).